Matheom/Titanic/README.md

 # Titanic
 Kaggle: Survival on the titanic

-This is a first attempt via logistic regression to predict survival on the titanic

-PCA to follow...
+First attempt at a kaggle competition

+I use 3 methods here:

+logistic regression

+random forest

+neural network